-I will record my lectures on Cisco WebEx.
+I will record my lectures taught remotely on Cisco WebEx until Feb 26.
+The in-person lectures will NOT be recorded.
 If I forget, please remind me at the start of the lecture.
-The recordings will be available on UMLearn > Communications>Cisco WebEx> Event recordings.
+The recordings will be available on UMLearn > Communications > Cisco WebEx > Event recordings.
 It may take up to 12 hours for the recordings to be available after a given lecture.